ringcentral/ringcentral-extensible/src/extensions/webSocket/README.md

 - Authorization, such as get token and revoke token

 If `restOverWebSocket` is true and an Rest API call cannot be done over WebSocket, it will be done over HTTPS instead.

+### debugMode

+`debugMode` indicates whether to enable debug mode.

+Default value is false.

+If enabled, WebSocket incoming message and outgoing message will be printed using `console.debug`.